MdDaudIbrahim/AniverseCommunity/all .md/README.md

-# 🎌 AnimeVerse - AdSense-Compliant Anime Recommendation Website
+# 🎌 NextAnime - Your Ultimate Anime Recommendation Hub

 A modern, fast, and fully **Google AdSense-compliant** anime recommendation website built with **Next.js 14**, **TypeScript**, and the **Jikan API** (MyAnimeList data).